amida-tech/orange-api/README.md

   - `4000` is the port the Auth Service is running on in its container.
   - The Auth Service's docker container and this service's docker container are a part of the same docker network.

+`JWT_SECRET` (Required) [None] Must match value of the JWT secret being used by your `amida-auth-microservice` instance.
+- See that repo for details.

 ### Push Notifications

-`PUSH_NOTIFICATION_ENABLED` [`false`] WARNING: When `true`, the other push notification-related environment variables must be set correctly.
-Not doing so is an unsupported state that is error-prone.
+`PUSH_NOTIFICATION_ENABLED` (Required) [`false`] WARNING: When `true`, the other push notification-related environment variables must be set correctly.
+Not doing so is an unsupported state that is error and crash prone.

 `NOTIFICATION_SERVICE_URL` [`http://localhost:4003/api`] The URL of the Notification Service API.
 - The URL of the staging Notification Server is `https://orange-notification-staging.amida-services.com/api`